gzoutlook/SeismicPatchNet_v1/README.md

 1. Run "1. synthetic_patch_models.py" to generate synthetic data as much as possible (e.g. more than 15000 samples) for architecture searching.

 > It is strongly recommended to run the script step by step.
-For example, comment:
+For example, comment code block of:

 >> "Step 2:  summarize statistics of architectures' performance"